-- · to reinforce your understanding of the POP protocol, and - to write your first Java program.
+Your goal in this lab is to use the knowledge of the POP protocol you gained in last week's lab together with the introduction to Java programming provided in class to write a very simple email client program.
 The program you write will actually only provide half of the minimal functionality of an email client.
 It will enable its user to read mail but not provide the ability to send mail.